Ensure your migrations are linear.

 Start the fix by reversing your new migration from your local database.
 This is necessary since it will be renamed after rebasing and seen as unapplied.
 Do this by switching to the feature branch titles migrating back to the last common migration:

 $ git switch titles $ python manage.py migrate books 0001

 $ git switch main $ git pull ...

-You then rebase your titles branch on top of it, for which Git will detect the conflict on max_migration.txt:
+Next, rebase your titles branch on top of it.
+During this process, Git will detect the conflict on max_migration.txt:

 $ git switch titles $ git rebase main Auto-merging books/models.py CONFLICT (content): Merge conflict in books/migrations/max_migration.txt error: could not apply 123456789...
 Increase Book title length Resolve all conflicts manually, mark them as resolved with "git add/rm <conflicted_files>", then run "git rebase --continue".
 You can instead skip this commit: run "git rebase --skip".
 To abort and get back to the state before "git rebase", run "git rebase --abort".
 Could not apply 123456789...
 Increase Book title length

-If you look at the contents of the books app’s max_migration.txt at this point, it will look something like this:
+The contents of the books app’s max_migration.txt at this point will look something like this:

 $ cat books/migrations/max_migration.txt <<<<<<< HEAD 0002_author_nicknames ======= 0002_longer_titles >>>>>>> 123456789 (Increase Book title length)

-It’s at this point you can use rebase_migration to automatically fix the books migration history:
+At this point, use rebase_migration to automatically fix the books migration history:

 $ python manage.py rebase_migration books Renamed 0002_longer_titles.py to 0003_longer_titles.py, updated its dependencies, and updated max_migration.txt.